rayfin-ucsd/CSE151AGroupProject/README.md

 - These columns are also one-hot encoded: 'Calendar Year', 'Calendar Quarter Number', 'Calendar Month Number', 'Calendar Day Number', 'Fiscal Quarter Number', 'Fiscal Year'.
 - We used uniform discretization on the target.
 - RandomUnderSampler from scikit-learn was used to undersample since data skews too heavily towards one class.
-- Splitted the data into training and testing set with the ratio of 90:10.
+- Splitted the data into training and testing sets with the ratio of 90:10.

-Implemting our Neural Network:
+Implementing our Neural Network:

 - We used Dense layers and the ReLU activation function on each hidden layer
 - Layer 1: 64 units